ZalarA/zalara.github.io/readme.md

 ## In preparation

 * with I. Klep, K. Šivic: Cross-positive linear maps, sums of squares and positive polynomials.
-* with I. Klep, T. Štrekelj: A random copositive matrix is completely positive with positive probability.
+* with I. Klep, T. Štrekelj: Copositive and completely positive matrices.